create-go-app/fiber-go-template/README.md

 - `./app/models` folder for describe business models and methods of your project
 - `./app/queries` folder for describe queries for models of your project
 - `./app/validators` folder for describe validators for models fields

+### ./docs

+**Folder with API Documentation**.
+This directory contains configuration files for auto-generated API Docs by Swagger.

 ### ./pkg